Argentina lifts currency controls, floats peso in bid to boost economy

-BUENOS AIRES Argentina said on Wednesday it was lifting its currency controls and would allow the peso to float when markets open, setting the stage for a sharp devaluation, following vows by new President Mauricio Macri for reforms to spur economic growth.
+BUENOS AIRES Argentina said on Wednesday it was lifting its currency controls and would allow the peso to float when markets open, setting the stage for a sharp devaluation, following promises by President Mauricio Macri for reforms in order to increase exports and spur economic growth.

-Macri, a free-markets advocate who took office last week, wants to boost exports and regain investor trust in Latin America's third largest economy, damaged by heavy state intervention and a lack of trustworthy official data.
+Macri, a free-market advocate who took office last week, has vowed to regain investor trust in Argentina, shattered by its 2002 record default, a lack of trustworthy official economic data and heavy state intervention.

-Argentina's previous leader, Peronist Cristina Fernandez, used central bank reserves to prop up the peso while restricting access to the artificially inflated rate, spawning a currency black market.
+Argentina's previous leader, Cristina Fernandez, used central bank reserves to prop up the peso.

+By lifting controls, Macri also hopes to spark a wave of investment in an economy that is battling low foreign reserves and double digit inflation.

-"He who wants to import will be able to do so, and he who wants to buy dollars will be able to buy them," Finance Minister Alfonso Prat-Gay said.
+"He who wants to import will be able to do so, and he who wants to buy dollars will be able to buy them," said Finance Minister Alfonso Prat-Gay, adding that this government intended to normalize the economy, after eight years of interventionism under Fernandez.

 Farmers in Argentina, a grains-exporting powerhouse, have been waiting for the peso to weaken before selling stockpiles of soybeans.
 Manufacturers have argued for controls to be lifted so they can import crucial parts for production.

-Local and foreign investors, meanwhile, might be inspired to bring money back to the country if Macri's reforms succeed in reducing imbalances in the economy in the long-run.

-Asked what he expected the exchange rate to be when markets open, Prat-Gay said there was "no magic number."
+Asked what he expected the exchange rate to be now, Prat-Gay said there was "no magic number."

 However, the most realistic level at the moment was the blue-chip swap rate, used to buy Argentine assets traded abroad.
-That rate is currently around 14.2 pesos per dollar, compared with the official exchange rate of 9.8275 ARS=RASL, implying a devaluation of around 30 percent.
+That rate is currently around 14.2 pesos per dollar, compared with the official exchange rate of 9.8275, implying a devaluation of around 30 percent.

 Jorge Mariscal, chief investment officer for emerging markets at UBS Wealth Management in New York, said it was positive to see the new government immediately tackling the currency issue.